Last Updated: August 24, 2024

 Early Life

-Abby Lee Miller was born on September 21st of 1965 in Pittsburgh, Pennsylvania.
-Abby Lee was raised by a mother who was a dancer teacher and a dance studio owner.
+Abby Lee Miller was born on September 21, 1965, in Pittsburgh, Pennsylvania.
+Abby Lee was raised by a mother who was a dance teacher and a dance studio owner.
 This meant that she was involved in dance from an extremely young age.
-While growing up in Pittsburgh, Abby Lee Miller learned how to dance while attending classes at her mother's studio.
+While growing up in Pittsburgh, Miller learned how to dance while attending classes at her mother's studio.
 By the age of 14, she was choreographing and coaching some of the competition teams at the studio.
-15 years later, she took over the studio.
-Abby Miller's family has both English and Irish heritage.
+Fifteen years later, she took over the studio.
+Miller's family has both English and Irish heritage.

 Frazer Harrison/Getty Images